TAP-GGC/Pixel8/README.md

 </p>

 </p>
 Unity is a powerful game engine that makes it easy for developers to get a game up and running very quickly and smoothly.
 One of our team members already had prior knowledge of unity which made it a great option.
-C#, which is the programming language that unity uses, is also similar to java which is taught at GGC.
+C#, which is the programming language that unity uses, is also similar to Java which is taught at GGC.
 We originally were going to make the game 3D which is another reason why we chose Unity.
 But ultimately, unity had more resources available for people learning how to use the game engine such as assets, videos, and documentation.
 </p>

 ## Workshop Instructions